melounvitek/gotsha/README.md

 ```
 Then just follow the prompts — Gotsha will guide you through the setup.
 It won't take more than 3 minutes!

+If you got stuck somewhere, you can always use `gotsha help`.

 ## What is it?
 Gotsha is a tiny tool that lets you “sign off” your commit locally: it runs your tests and then stores the test results with the commit SHA (hence the gem name: got-SHA).
 Your pull request can then be verified against that record, so reviewers know you actually ran the checks before asking for review.